 Celeste Ntuli One Woman Show ‘Home Affairs 2” hosted at the Lyric Theatre was sold out that it had its second run at the theatre 2 months later.
 She was nominated under the “Flying Solo” category at SA Comics Choice Awards and performed at the Jacob Zuma Birthday Celebration where she was specifically requested.

-Contact us at Speakers Inc and subscribe to our Podcast Channel
+Contact us at Speakers Inc and view our International site

 No results available